getzola/zola/README.md

 they will be silently ignored.

 ### Templates
-Templates live in the `templates/` directory.
+Templates live in the `templates/` directory and the files need to end by `.html`.
 Only [Tera](https://github.com/Keats/tera) templates are supported.

 Each kind of page get their own variables: